 Do atmospheric rivers only happen in the Western US?

 No. They can happen anywhere where wind patterns promote moisture transport from the tropics to the mid-latitudes.
 However, they are far less common.
 One example was Hurricane Joaquin in October 2015.
 While the storm never made landfall in the United States, it interacted with a low-pressure system in the Interior Southeastern US.
 This allowed Joaquin to transport tremendous amounts of water vapor into South Carolina, where as much as 20 inches of rain fell in four days.
-Other regions of the world also experience atmospheric river events on a regular basis during their rainy seasons, too.
+Other regions of the world also experience atmospheric river events regularly during their rainy seasons.

 How much rain (or snow) falls during an atmospheric river event?

 It’s also worth it to note that these events aren’t always a continuous stream of moisture.
-Often atmospheric rivers act as corridors for storms, and an event may be the combination of several storm systems over an extended period of time.
+Often atmospheric rivers act as corridors for storms, and an event may be the combination of several storm systems over an extended period.

 Here are some notable recent atmospheric river events: